Chapter 6 Conveyance & Transportation Issues

 EXPORTATION OF HUMAN REMAINS

-CDC places no restrictions on the exportation of human remains outside the United States, although other state and local regulations may apply.
+CDC does not regulate the exportation of human remains outside the United States, although other state and local regulations may apply.
 Exporters of human remains and travelers taking human remains out of the United States should be aware that the importation requirements of the destination country and the air carrier must be met.
-Information regarding these requirements may be obtained from the appropriate foreign embassy or consulate (www.state.gov/s/cpr/rls/fco/index.htm) and the air carrier.
+Information regarding these requirements may be obtained from the appropriate foreign embassy or consulate (www.state.gov/s/cpr/rls) and the air carrier.

 - Content source: